-Another great place that offers you a lot of thrilling things to do in Iceland is Thingvellir National Park.
-Located in the southwest of the country, Thingvellir National Park is not only abundant of natural wonders, but this Iceland national park also has historical importance, making this place one of Iceland places to visit.
+Another great place that offers you a lot of thrilling things to do in Iceland is located in the southwest of the country, Thingvellir National Park is not only abundant of natural wonders, but this Iceland national park also has historical importance, making this place one of Iceland places to visit.

 The word Thingvellir means parliament plains.
 This place received its name because back in the year 930, the Alþing general assembly was formed here.
 That is why Thingvellir has a crucial role in Icelandic history.

-Thingvellir National Park also offers you plenty spots to do fun outdoor activities.
+Thingvellir National Park also offers you plenty of spots to do fun outdoor activities.
 You can go snorkeling in Silfra, or go fishing in Thingvallavatn.
 There are also some outstanding trekking paths available here.

 Lake Myvatn Geothermal Area

 Where to go in Iceland?
-Why don’t you check out this amazing place located in the northeast part of Iceland, Lake Myvatn Geothermal Area should be put in your where to go in Iceland list.
-As one of the most attractive tourist attractions in Iceland, Lake Myvatn displays majestic views of volcanic and geothermal sites.
+Why don’t you check out this amazing place located in the northeast part of the country, Lake Myvatn Geothermal Area is one of the stunning natural reservoirs in the country and one of the most attractive tourist attractions in Iceland as the lake displays majestic views of volcanic and geothermal sites.

 When you go for a hike here, you will be impressed by the lava formations, mud pools, and craters dotting this area.
 When you think you need a break from all those physical activities you do, why don’t you relax and have a hot bath in Myvatn Nature Baths?
 Not only a pool, but you can also find a sauna and a steam room here.

 All of these come at lower prices compared to those in The Blue Lagoon.
-Enjoy the beautiful Iceland scenery as you sit relaxing in this spectacular natural pool.
+Enjoy sightseeing Iceland and relax in this spectacular natural pool after excursions.

 Skaftafell Park is a part of the astonishing Vatnajökull National Park.
 It used to be a national park on its own, but ever since the establishment of the more prominent national park, it becomes part of Vatnajökull National Park.
 The weather in Skaftafell Park is very friendly during the summer, making this park to be the favorite spots for hikers and campers.